tanausti/C-Compiler/README.md

 LLVM IR Generation
 ```

-The lexer converts source code into a stream of tokens.
-The parser consumes these tokens to construct an abstract syntax tree representing the program structure.
-The backend traverses the AST and emits LLVM Intermediate Representation (IR), which can then be compiled into a native executable using LLVM tools such as `clang`.
+The lexer converts source code into tokens.
+The parser consumes these tokens and constructs an abstract syntax tree representing the program structure.
+The backend traverses the AST and generates LLVM Intermediate Representation (IR), which can then be compiled into a native executable using LLVM tools such as `clang`.

----

 ---